robcalcroft/backchat/README.md

 # :ear: backchat

-Backchat is a small Node.js utility for recording HTTP traffic and replaying it when the same request is made in the future.
+Backchat is a small Node.js proxy utility for recording HTTP traffic and replaying it when the same request is made in the future.

 ## Usage
 1. Install the utlity with `yarn add backchat-proxy`